-They can buy fractional shares by finding a brokerage firm that is willing to sell it to them.
+They can buy fractional shares from brokerage firms that are willing to sell it to them.
 For example, Johnny keeps a $1,000 portfolio, all in cash.
 He wishes to buy an Apple stock, which is $1,000.
 He can find a brokerage firm that is willing to sell him half of an Apple stock for $500, while his remaining $500 can be spent on a variety of other cheaper stocks for diversification purposes.

 How to Trade Fractional Shares

 As fractional shares are uncommon, the only way to trade them is through a large brokerage firm.
-The large brokerage firms would be buying partial shares from other investors to make them whole again.
-If the whole stock is not traded as frequently, correspondingly, selling a partial stock may become even more difficult.
+The large brokerage firms will buy partial shares from other investors to make them whole again.
+If the whole stock is not traded frequently, selling a partial stock will be even more difficult.

 Companies that Buy Fractional Shares

-Several companies offer the ability to buy and sell fractional shares.
+Several companies offer to buy and sell fractional shares.
 Some of these include:

 - Interactive Brokers